 • SOFITEX has included climate-smart land management for erosion prevention in its five-year Cotton Production Plan

-Once complete, this project is expected to improve farmer yield by 25%-30%, increase the area of farmland with improved water management by 3,000 hectors, and support US$5.3 million in lending for irrigation investments by smallholder cotton farmers.
+Once completed, this project is expected to improve farmer yield by up to 30% and to increase the area of farmland with improved water management across Burkina Faso by 3,000 hectors, and support US$5.3 million in lending for irrigation investments by smallholder cotton farmers.